jessvilla1975/jessvilla1975/README.md

 - 👯 I’m looking to collaborate on Proyectos

-- 💬 Ask me about Sql, Java, C#, Python...
+- 💬 Ask me about Sql, Java, C#, Python..

 - ⚡ I like to play video games